Charley’s War: The Definitive Collections

 Details of three bumper collections of the critically acclaimed “Charley’s War” are in the works for next year, to be published by rights holder Rebellion.

-Information on Amazon indicates these collections will feature the colour spreads from the comic for the first time in English.
+Rebellion’s collections feature the colour spreads from the comic for the first time in English.

 (The ten-volume French collections of the strip, published by Delerium as “La Grande Guerre de Charlie, previously featured these colour spreads and covers).

 Charley’s War Volume 1: Boy Soldier: The Definitive Collection